"Je ne suis pas un chef Japonais," Atsushi insists. He is not a Japanese chef.

 "A few years ago, it was impossible to learn to cook in Japan," Atsushi says.
 "French cuisine has been everywhere there for the past 20-something years.
 It's changing: Mediterranean, South American, and Nordic cuisines are all getting more and more attention.
 Right now it's very hard to create something new in France."

-That's when I realised that the Times piece wasn't quite on point on my new friend's relationship with France's culinary tradition: "...Atsushi Tanaka at Restaurant A.T. embrace[s] modernist cuisine.
+That's when I realized that the Times piece wasn't quite on point on my new friend's relationship with France's culinary tradition: "...Atsushi Tanaka at Restaurant A.T. embrace[s] modernist cuisine.
 [He] moved to France to learn from the country's culinary lions and to absorb its traditions and techniques."

 French techniques are surely everywhere in Atsushi's cooking.
 But French tradition?
 "I don't like classical French cuisine, it's too rigid for me," Atsushi says.
 "It's also to rich, and I like to feel light after a meal.
 Let's say that the butter doesn't help when you're trying to achieve that."
 There is no arguing about that.